 - 3 egg yolks

 - 1 tablespoon of chopped parsley

 - 2 teaspoons of garlic powder (optional)

-- 3 tablespoons of vegetable oil (canola or corn) to cover your hands
+- 3 tablespoons of vegetable oil to grease your hands

 - ¼ lb [0.22 kg] (about 1 cup) of diced Arla Dofino Gouda Cheese